Netflix (NASDAQ:NFLX) Price Target Cut to $650.00

-Netflix (NASDAQ:NFLX) had its target price dropped by stock analysts at Canaccord Genuity from $670.00 to $650.00 in a note issued to investors on Wednesday, Benzinga reports.
-The firm currently has a “buy” rating on the Internet television network’s stock.
-Canaccord Genuity’s price target suggests a potential upside of 27.51% from the company’s previous close.
+Netflix (NASDAQ:NFLX) had its price target lowered by equities research analysts at Morgan Stanley from $700.00 to $650.00 in a report released on Tuesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the Internet television network’s stock.
+Morgan Stanley’s price objective indicates a potential upside of 27.38% from the stock’s current price.

-In related news, Director Jay C. Hoag sold 3,578 shares of the business’s stock in a transaction on Monday, February 8th.
-The stock was sold at an average price of $553.16, for a total value of $1,979,206.48.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Jay C. Hoag sold 974 shares of the business’s stock in a transaction on Friday, February 5th.
-The shares were sold at an average price of $548.93, for a total value of $534,657.82.
+In other Netflix news, Director Jay C. Hoag sold 3,578 shares of the firm’s stock in a transaction dated Monday, February 8th.
+The stock was sold at an average price of $553.16, for a total transaction of $1,979,206.48.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Jay C. Hoag sold 974 shares of the firm’s stock in a transaction dated Friday, February 5th.
+The stock was sold at an average price of $548.93, for a total value of $534,657.82.
 The disclosure for this sale can be found here.
-3.40% of the stock is currently owned by company insiders.
+3.40% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently made changes to their positions in NFLX.
-Versant Capital Management Inc boosted its stake in Netflix by 59.3% in the 4th quarter.
-Versant Capital Management Inc now owns 94 shares of the Internet television network’s stock valued at $25,000 after buying an additional 35 shares in the last quarter.
-Winthrop Partners WNY LLC boosted its stake in Netflix by 64.9% in the third quarter.
-Winthrop Partners WNY LLC now owns 94 shares of the Internet television network’s stock worth $25,000 after purchasing an additional 37 shares in the last quarter.
-1 North Wealth Services LLC acquired a new position in Netflix in the third quarter worth $25,000.
-Stumpf Capital Management LLC acquired a new position in Netflix in the third quarter worth $25,000.
-Finally, NuWave Investment Management LLC boosted its stake in Netflix by 411.1% in the fourth quarter.
-NuWave Investment Management LLC now owns 46 shares of the Internet television network’s stock worth $25,000 after purchasing an additional 37 shares in the last quarter.
-79.71% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+NuWave Investment Management LLC raised its position in shares of Netflix by 411.1% during the fourth quarter.
+NuWave Investment Management LLC now owns 46 shares of the Internet television network’s stock worth $25,000 after purchasing an additional 37 shares during the period.
+Addison Advisors LLC acquired a new stake in Netflix in the 4th quarter valued at approximately $27,000.
+ShoreHaven Wealth Partners LLC acquired a new stake in Netflix in the 4th quarter valued at approximately $27,000.
+Valley Brook Capital Group acquired a new stake in Netflix in the 4th quarter valued at approximately $27,000.
+Finally, HighMark Wealth Management LLC acquired a new stake in Netflix in the 1st quarter valued at approximately $26,000.
+79.71% of the stock is currently owned by institutional investors.

 Netflix, Inc provides entertainment services.
 It offers TV series, documentaries, and feature films across various genres and languages.
 The company provides members the ability to receive streaming content through a host of Internet-connected devices, including TVs, digital video players, television set-top boxes, and mobile devices.